The Log-Antilog Procedure: Part I

 No, Wee Lee.
 You will have to learn to use the log table.

-That was the moment when I first learnt that scientific calculators were not allowed in modern math examination.
+That was the moment when I first learnt that our math syllabus was fucked up.
 To make my government happy, I reluctantly learned and mastered the lengthy log-antilog procedure.

 Later, I realized that trigonometric identity like